tarwn/lessthandot-hugo/blogs/content/posts/2013-11-27-master-data-services-stops-working.md

 </p>

 <p style="text-align: justify;">
   For once, the error message is crystal clear: <em>Cannot read configuration file due to insufficient permissions</em>.
 It even details the location of the web.config file.
-All we have to do now is add the local account <strong>MDS_ServiceAccounts</strong> if it isn’t added yet and give this account read permission on the config file.
+All we have to do now is add the local account <strong>MDS_ServiceAccounts</strong> if it isn't added yet and give this account read permission on the config file.
 </p>

 <p style="text-align: justify;">